 Insiders Tip: The market can get really busy during normal eating hours, so try to arrive at a different time if you want to avoid the crowds.

-Museo Stibbert is located outside of the city center, which makes it rather unknown by most tourists.
+Museo Stibbert is located outside of Florence’s historic center, which makes it rather unknown by most tourists.
 However, this shouldn’t stop you from visiting!
 This museum offers one of the most fascinating collections in the city.

 The museum is full of amazing armor from around the world, and all of it is very well kept.
 A highlight of this place is the original cloak that Napoleon wore when he was coronated!
 There is also a great deal of fantastic art.